vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/test_authentication_lessons_learnt.md

 ### Improvements for Future

-For SkinSpire, here are some recommendations for improving the balance:
+For Skinspire, here are some recommendations for improving the balance:

 1. **Move Common Test Logic to Fixtures**
    - Create reusable fixtures for common test setup